digit-soft/re-action-event-emitter/README.md

-# re-action-event-emitter
+# Re-action event-emitter (for Re-action framework)
-Event emitter small lib
+This is small event emitter, code mostly copied from "[evenement/evenement](https://github.com/igorw/evenement)" and little bit extended.